UdaraIrunika/Web-template-for-UI-Designers/README.md

 ## 📄 License

-This project is open-source and available under the **MIT License**.
+This repository is open-source and available under the **MIT License**.
+You are free to use, modify, and distribute the templates.

 ---